First Time User? Enroll now.

 Donor-frozen IVF embryos from a previous IVF cycle that are thawed and transferred to the uterus are less likely to result in a live birth than are donor-fresh (newly fertilized) IVF embryos.
 But frozen embryos are less expensive and less invasive for a woman, because superovulation and egg retrieval aren't needed.

 In vitro fertilization (IVF) increases the risks of ovarian hyperstimulation syndrome and multiple pregnancy.

 There may be a higher risk of birth defects for babies conceived by certain assisted reproductive techniques, such as IVF.
 Talk with your doctor about these possible risks.

-For a woman over age 35 to maximize her chances of conceiving with her own eggs and carrying a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
+For a woman over age 35 to have the best chance of conceiving with her own eggs and carrying a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
 But this increases her risk of multiple pregnancy.

 Because of the risks to the babies of multiple pregnancy, experts recommend limiting the number of embryos transferred.
 Your doctor will recommend a certain number of embryos to be transferred based on your age and specific situation.

 Women over 40 have a high rate of embryo loss when using their own eggs.
-As an alternative, older women can choose to use more viable donor eggs.
-When a woman uses donor eggs, experts recommend using the donor's age to help figure out how many embryos to transfer.footnote 2
+Instead, older women can choose to use more viable donor eggs.
+If you're using donor eggs, the number of embryos you receive will be based on the age of your donor.

 Current as of: